dtl-open/cdkpoc/README.md

  * `npm run diff`    compare deployed stack with current state
  * `npm run synth`   emits the synthesized CloudFormation template

-# Environment varaibles required
-- AWS_ACCOUNT_NUMBER: Account number of AWS account where the resources should be created

 # Notes